-In a special panel discussion, featuring Hollard Trucking head Wayne Rautenbach, Fidelity SecureDrive general manager Maria Heraty, TSRF trustee Mandla Nkosi, Ctrack managing director Hein Jordt and MasterDrive managing director Eugene Herbert, the participants spoke about their support for Hollard Highway Heroes.
+In a special panel discussion, featuring Hollard Trucking head Wayne Rautenbach, Fidelity SecureDrive general manager Maria Heraty, TSRF trustee Mandla Nkosi, Ctrack managing director Hein Jordt and MasterDrive managing director Eugene Herbert spoke about their support for Hollard Highway Heroes.

 Herbert said the competition “is a demonstration of road safety at its best” that, appropriately, targets end users: drivers and fleet owners.
 He added later that “it’s the behaviour of the driver we need to change, because it’s the one changing variable”.